Esri/storymap-tour/README.md

 #### Map Tour 1.2 released on 05/31/2013
 Minor version with few bug fixes :
- * Optimized application loading, strong gain on 3G network
+ * Optimize application loading process  which should result in improved load times especially on slower connections like 3G mobile connections
- * Improved header's UI when the subtitle is wrapped on three lines
+ * Improve header's UI when the subtitle is wrapped on three lines

 #### Map Tour 1.1 released on 05/09/2013
 Minor version with few bug fixes :